What I’ve Hated and What I’ve Loved About Web Development

 In On Web Development and in other contexts I’ve alluded to wrapping up, ending my old career.
 That’s only correct to an extent.

-What’s correct is that my focus is on philosophy and politics now.
+What’s correct is that my focus is temporarily was on philosophy and politics now.
 What’s incorrect about my current status is that I’ll keep working on a number of tech projects, will keep contributing to a couple of lists and standards, and will listen to exciting projects that seek my experience and ideas.

 Even though I won’t announce my industry retirement just yet, here are some observations from 16 years in web development, almost from the Web’s infancy, to today.
 I figured I better get a few notes down to paper—if I’m tinkering around for another 16 years I can amend the lists later.
 Maybe you find some things in here you’ve hated or loved about our field, too.